LSWR G16 class: Background

-With the fast growth of the LSWR's London area goods traffic in the early years of the twentieth century, the company decided to construct a modern gravitational marshalling yard at Feltham.
+With the fast growth of the LSWR's London area goods traffic in the early years of the twentieth century, the company decided to construct a modern gravitational or 'hump' marshalling yard at Feltham.
 This location gave excellent access to the company main lines as well as direct links to the Great Western Railway and London and North Western Railway, and to the Midland Railway, Great Northern Railway and Great Eastern Railway via the North London Line.
 Although completion of Feltham yard was delayed by the First World War, it was completed soon after.
 A new design of locomotive was required to haul heavy freight trains over the various flyovers that large marshalling yards such as Feltham had.

 Design features

 Urie had designed four very large shunting tanks based on his S15 goods 4-6-0s, except for utilising a somewhat smaller boiler, and eight-coupled wheels of 5 ft 1 in diameter for extra traction.
 Urie's design resulted in massive locomotives that weighed in at 95 tons, and were the most powerful locomotives on the LSWR system.
 When passed over to Southern Railway ownership, the new Chief Mechanical Engineer Richard Maunsell gave consideration to constructing more G16 locomotives, but instead decided to develop his SR Z Class 0-8-0T.
 Originally it had been intended to use them for transfer and trip workings so superheating was provided.
 Originally these were the Eastleigh design of superheater, but in later years these were replaced by the Maunsell pattern.
 This turned out to be a hindrance to the shunting activities and most of the transfer and trip workings were assigned to the similar H16 class of 4-6-2 tanks.
 The G16 and H16 classes shared many components of the same design, such as boilers and fireboxes.
 The G16s, along with the T14s and H16s, were the widest standard gauge steam locomotives ever to run in Britain.

+Harold Holcroft had a number of criticisms of the design as a shunting loco: too much adhesive weight was lost to the front bogie, the large grate consumed too much coal when standing idle, and the use of superheating was pointless for a shunting loco.
+Additionally, the locos had been designed for a minimum curve radius of 7 chain.
+After some derailments to the rear drivers on some parts of the yard, it was found that parts of the yard had been laid out with tighter curves than promised.